meowwtama/tp/docs/UserGuide.md

 ### Adding a user: `add`

-Adds a user with user's personal information into the User List .
+Adds a user with user's personal information into the Contact List .

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`